bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     The prefix color used will be the `so` option defined in the `LS_COLORS` environment variable.

-    Note, this is a new option only available with the latest versions of Readline (version 7.0 and above) and Bash (version 4.4 and above).
+    Note, this is a new option available with the later versions of Readline (version 7.0 and above) and Bash (version 4.4 and above).

 - Ignore case when completing.